Denny Hamlin winning early, often in Cup Series playoff race | Times Leader

 Ending the first race of each postseason round in victory lane can do wonders for the blood pressure of a driver and his team, because every winner clinches a spot in the following round.

-Hamlin won to open the playoffs, and then in the second-round opener.
+Hamlin won three weeks ago at Darlington to open the playoffs, and then he did it again Sunday night at Las Vegas in the second-round opener.
 He is the first driver to win the first race in each of the first two rounds since NASCAR introduced this playoff format in 2014.

 Two playoff races, two tickets punched — and four ensuing opportunities to race with no weight on Hamlin’s shoulders.